genc1345ifuranot/opensre/README.md

 ## Integrations

-Tracer integrates with the systems that power modern data platforms.
+Tracer integrates with the systems that power modern cloud platforms.

 | Category           | Integrations                                                                                                                                                                                                                                                   |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |